Rehanaimran/Rehanaimran/README.md

 - 👋 Hi, I’m Rehanaimran
-- 👀 I’m interested in programing language
+- 👀 I’m currently working on E-commerce website
-- 🌱 I’m currently learning typescrip
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on All projets
-- 📫 How to reach me ...
+- Ask me about Next.js
-- 😄 Pronouns: ...
+- 📫 How to reach me irehana804@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I never work on any project

 <!---
 Rehanaimran/Rehanaimran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.